 Sitting in the office from 9 to 5 made me sick.

-In the mornings, I worked quite efficiently but after 2 p.m. it was all downhill.
+In the mornings, I worked quite efficiently, but after 2 p.m., it was all downhill.
 My attention would start to scatter.
-I would open my Facebook Newsfeed and news websites, feeling guilty about not doing my best at work.
-At 4 p.m. my brain would officially become dead, so I would stare at the monitor counting down the minutes until the workday ends.
+I would open my Facebook newsfeed and news websites, feeling guilty about not doing my best at work.
+At 4 p.m., my brain would officially become dead, so I would stare at the monitor, counting down the minutes until the workday ended.
 Is it something you can also relate to?

-We discussed the issue with my boss and agreed on giving flexible schedule a try.
-No fixed hours.
-No need to sit in the office.
+We discussed the issue with my boss and agreed to give work from home flexible hours a try.
+There is no fixed time—there is no need to sit in the office.
 Well, as long as all the deadlines are met and the objectives are achieved, of course.

-How did it make me feel?
-Well, happy for sure.
-But also puzzled.
-I’ve never worked no-fixed hours in my life – the schedule has usually been strict.
-I always viewed my superiors as zen-masters with a stick keen to micromanage my performance.
+How did the idea of flexible staffing make me feel?
+Well, I’m happy, for sure, but also puzzled.
+I’ve never worked unstructured hours in my life; my schedule has always been strict.
+I always viewed my superiors as Zen masters with sticks, keen to micromanage my performance.
 But here comes a totally different story.

-Let me give you a short explainer.
-I’m a part of Chanty team developing a simple team chat with unlimited message history and a task manager that is a breeze to use.
+Let me give you a short explanation.
+I’m a part of the Chanty team that is developing a simple team chat with unlimited message history and a task manager that is a breeze to use.
 We are striving to make a great collaboration app that suits your business needs.
-Join our community of early adopters!
+Join our community!

 Here’s a photo of our team taken in July 2018.
-I (Alex) am in the middle of this pic.
+I (Alex) am in the middle of this picture.
 The lovely girls are our marketing team.
 The other two guys are our CEO Nick and front-end developer Max.
-Pleased to meet you!
+I’m pleased to meet you!

 Chanty team

 I work as a copywriter and usually do reviews of team chat apps and business trends.
-So when I actually switched to no-fixed hours, I thought why not to share my experience on Chanty blog?
+So when I actually switched to a work from home flexible hours, I thought, why not share my experience on Chanty blog?

-So here I am – wrapping up my first week of following the open-leave schedule.
-The diary is supplemented by a brief review of how flexible time arrangements in the business world.
-Hope you’ll find it useful.
+So here I am, wrapping up my first week of following the open-leave schedule.
+The diary is supplemented by a brief review of how flexible staffing arrangements are in the business world.
+I hope you’ll find it useful.
 Have a read!

-The secret diary of a writer (who started working no-fixed working hours):
+The secret diary of a writer (who started working flexible working hours):

 Day 1.

-It’s morning and I am thrilled!
-No need to get up early to come to work at 10.
-I sleep late and wake up an hour later than usual, it’s great to have a chance to improve sleep.
+It’s morning, and I am thrilled!
+There is no need to get up early to get to work at 10 a.m.
+I sleep late and wake up an hour later than usual; it’s great to have a chance to improve my sleep.
 How about a 1-hour yoga practice?
-(I generally do 30 minutes).
+(I generally do 30 minutes.)
 My relatives ask me to do some chores.
 Clean the dishes?
 Screw in a bulb?
 Sure!
-Walk an 8-year-old nephew to school?
-(His parents are always so busy).
+Will you walk your 8-year-old nephew to school?
+His parents are always so busy.
 No problem!
 When I’m done, I glance at my watch.
-No way… It’s 2 p.m already!
+No way… It’s 2 p.m. already!
 It’s high time to get down to work… Writing at home feels unusual, though I’m spending the day alone.
-But at 7 p.m I have a date with my mate I wouldn’t want to miss it.
-So I actually underworked about 4 hours today.
+But at 7 p.m.
+I have a date with my partner, and I wouldn’t want to miss it.
+So I actually underwrote about four hours today.
 I’ll have to catch up with tasks tomorrow.

 Day 2.

-Mindful of yesterday’s home routine, I decided to work from office today.
-But I allowed myself to arrive an hour late than usual.
-At 3 p.m I feel tired.
-I’m trying to stand up and go home and have some rest, but can’t do it.
-I feel awkward and uneasy and not sure why yet.
-I’m looking around: everybody’s working hard, not being aware of my flexible arrangements.
+Mindful of yesterday’s home routine, I decided to work from the office today.
+But I allowed myself to arrive an hour later than usual.
+At 3 p.m., I feel tired.
+I’m trying to stand up and go home and have some rest, but I can’t do it.
+I feel awkward and uneasy and am not sure why yet.
+Not only that, but I’m looking around; everybody’s working hard without being aware of my flexible arrangements.
 “Goodbye” in the big open-space office would sound like a bolt from the blue.
-So I’m keeping the low profile, and tell my colleague in the nearest cubicle that I have to leave.
-‘OK,’ she just says.
-I go home and later work a bit more, but I guess not enough to catch up with tasks.
+So I’m keeping a low profile and will tell my colleague in the nearest cubicle that I have to leave.
+“OK,” she just says.
+I go home and later work a bit more, but I guess not enough to catch up on tasks.

 Day 3.

 I’m staying at home today.
 I’m dead set to start working at 9 a.m.
-No urgent functions!
+There are no urgent functions!
 No family chores, please.
 A nephew walks to school alone.
-He’s a grown-up man, for crying out loud!
-I’m working vigorously for the first hours.
+He’s a grown man, for crying out loud!
+I’ve been working vigorously for the first few hours.
 But then I start wondering about vacations and browsing tourist offers.
-I keep telling myself: ‘Alex, pull your finger out!’, ‘Come on, man, get a move on!’.
-By making small steps, I manage to take myself in hand and work really hard.
+I keep telling myself, “Alex, pull your finger out!” and “Come on, man, get a move on!”
+By taking small steps, I manage to take myself in hand and work really hard.
 I stop at 10 p.m. only.
 I’ve done quite a lot, but it’s been a hard day, for sure.
+I’ve started using the screen time calculator to monitor the amount of time I spend at the computer.

 Day 4.

 Feeling tired from yesterday’s writing marathon, I’m staying to work at home.
 However, there is a bummer.
-As I’m out of the office I can’t keep up with the usual workflow.
-So the article topic I really wanted to take is given to another writer (they agreed on it chatting in the office).
+As I’m out of the office, I can’t keep up with the usual workflow.
+So, the article topic I really wanted to write about has been assigned to another writer (they agreed on it while chatting in the office).
 Cripes!
 Moreover, the whole office is having a pizza party today.
-(And I had some porridge for breakfast and nothing else yet.
-Argh!)
+And I had some oatmeal for breakfast and nothing else yet.
+Argh!
 My colleagues also decorated a Christmas tree today.
-I kinda miss the office fun and mingling with guys.
+I kind of miss the office fun and mingling with guys.

 Chanty Christmas tree